lesjames/breakpoint/README.md

 * You can [view a presentation about Breakpoint](http://wordpress.tv/2012/12/18/les-james-responsive-design-with-the-breakpoint-framework/) on wordpress.tv.
 * Here is a [Codepen demo](http://codepen.io/lesjames/pen/ixjsc) that you can play with.
 * You can hit up [Les James on Twitter](https://twitter.com/lesjames) with any questions.
+* A post on [CSS Tricks](http://css-tricks.com/making-sass-talk-to-javascript-with-json/) on how Breakpoint loads responsive images.

 ## Grid